wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getdeprecationinfo.md

 ---
-title: zec:getdeprecationinfo \[POST\] {disallowed}
+title: getdeprecationinfo  {disallowed} - Zcash
-description: Returns an object containing current version and deprecation blockheight.
-Applicable only on mainnet.
+description: Example code for the getdeprecationinfo  {disallowed} json-rpc method. Сomplete guide on how to use getdeprecationinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters